schaefed/mo_netcdf/README.md

 - Intel ifort 15.0.1/17.0.2
 - NAG nagfor 6.0

+### Older intel compilers
+The support of ifort/13.1 was dropped because of this [bug](https://software.intel.com/en-us/forums/intel-visual-fortran-compiler-for-windows/topic/537784).

 ## Usage
 The below examples can be found in the examples folder.